alexflint/process-isolation/README.md

 Segmentation fault: 11
 ```

-However, we can safely run this code in an isolated process:
+We can safely run this code inside an isolated process, and do
+something when it crashes:

 ```
 from process_isolation import import_isolated, ProcessTerminationError